lifesizehuman/avana/README.md

 spotify-this
 -------------
 Description: Uses the node-spotify-api to pull song details
+Note: include both the song title AND the artist in the same search for a more accurate response

 > Usage: ``` $ node avana.js spotify-this "lady gaga just dance" ```